diab-ma/linkedlens/README.md

 API keys don't sync across devices — they stay on the machine you set them up on.

 AI classification isn't perfect.
 Sometimes it gets things wrong.
+The prompt is not perfect.

 LinkedIn changes their site structure pretty often, which will sometimes breaks the extension.
 I'll try to fix it when that happens.